ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Prior to ACME, when deploying an HTTPS server, an operator typically gets a prompt to generate a self-signed certificate.
-If the operator were instead deploying an ACME-compatible web server, the experience would be something like
+If the operator were instead deploying an HTTPS server using an ACME client, the experience would be something like this:
-this:

 * The ACME client prompts the operator for the intended domain name(s) that the web server is to stand for.